-It’s a bit of a touchy subject, as Google slows down development on apps that are part of the Android Open Source Project.
+It’s a bit of a touchy subject, as it slows down development on apps that are part of the Android Open Source Project.

-As Ars Technica pointed out last October, Google is gradually replacing these core apps with proprietary versions that are part of Google Mobile Services.
-For example, Android’s stock Music app looks the same as it did in 2010, while Google has actively been developing Google Play Music instead.
-And while Google Keyboard continues to get new features such as gesture typing, the open source Android keyboard has stagnated.
+As Ars Technica pointed out last October, it is gradually replacing these core apps with proprietary versions that are part of Mobile Services.
+For example, Android’s stock Music app looks the same as in 2010.
+While it has actively been developing Play Music instead.
+And while Keyboard continues to get new features such as gesture typing, the open source Android Keyboard has stagnated.

-This shift away from open source is in some ways good for users.
-It means that Google can update a greater portion of the Android experience directly through the Play Store, bypassing hardware makers and wireless carriers who often take ages to update their devices.
-But it also discourages heavily-modified Android devices such as Amazon’s Kindle Fire, since device makers would have to create more core apps from scratch.
+This shift from open source is, in some ways, suitable for users.
+It means they can update a more significant portion of the Android experience directly through the Play Store.
+Bypassing hardware makers and wireless carriers often take ages to update their devices.
+But it also discourages heavily-modified Android devices such as Amazon’s Kindle Fire.
+Since device makers would have to create more core apps from scratch.

-If Google was to start charging license fees for Google Mobile Services, most device makers would have little choice but to pay, as the Google Play Store’s extensive catalog makes Android the most viable alternative to Apple’s iPhone.
-Fortunately, Google is doing no such thing.
+If Google started charging license fees for Mobile Services, most device makers would have little choice but to pay.
+As the Play Store’s extensive catalog makes Android the most viable alternative to Apple’s iPhone.
+Fortunately, it is doing no such thing.